ADD CONDITION

 What are the indications for using Sterile Water for Irrigation?

-It is indicated for use as an irrigating fluid or pharmaceutic aid and may also be used to prepare non-intravenously administered nutrient mixtures.
+It is indicated for use as an irrigating fluid or pharmaceutic aid and may also be used as an adjunct in preparing non-intravenously administered nutrient mixtures.

 Is Sterile Water for Irrigation safe for injection?